Elections Act 2022: Criticism

-The act was criticised for permitting as acceptable voter identification "an Older Person’s Bus Pass, an Oyster 60+ Card, a Freedom Pass", while not allowing 18+ student Oyster cards, national railcards, or student ID cards.
+The act was criticised for allowing as voter identification "an Older Person's Bus Pass, an Oyster 60+ Card, a Freedom Pass", while not allowing 18+ student Oyster cards, national railcards, or student ID cards.
 An amendment in the House of Lords to list these as accepted forms of voter identification was rejected by the Conservative government.
-Critics have said the list discriminates against younger people, who more often vote Labour; in the 2019 United Kingdom general election 56% of voters aged 18–24 voted Labour whereas 67% of 70+ voters voted Conservative, according to polling by YouGov.
-The government has stated that these forms of ID were rejected on the grounds that, compared to their equivalents for older citizens, they have less stringent application requirements and thus were less secure.
+Critics said the list discriminated against younger people, who more often vote Labour; in the 2019 United Kingdom general election 56% of voters aged 18–24 voted Labour whereas 67% of voters aged over 70 voted Conservative, according to polling by YouGov.
+The Labour Party thus accused the Conservative government of trying to "choose voters".
+The government said that these forms of ID were rejected on the grounds that, compared to their equivalents for older citizens, they have less stringent application requirements and so were less secure.

-The Labour Party has accused the government of trying to "choose voters".
-A column in The National said the real intention of the act is to make it harder for anti-Conservative demographics to vote.
+A column in The National said the real intention is to make it harder to vote for "certain demographic groups which tend not to support the Conservatives".
+It said that young voters, and ethnic minorities, are more likely not to have photo ID.

+Conversely, Conservative MP Jacob Rees-Mogg said the law had mostly prevented the elderly from voting, arguing that this was a reason for Conservative losses in the 2023 local elections:

+Rees-Mogg's comments were criticised by Liberal Democrat MP Helen Morgan, who argued they were an admission that voter ID was introduced strategically to disenfranchise non-Conservative voters.
+Conservative MP Danny Kruger argued that Rees-Mogg's comments were in the context of criticising proposals by the Labour Party to expand the franchise to 16-year-olds and EU citizens, with Kruger suggesting it was meant to be a facetious comparison.
+Morgan raised the issue as a point of order in the House of Commons, arguing that it contradicted prior comments by Lee Rowley, Parliamentary Under-Secretary of State for Local Government and Building Safety, before the House on why voter ID was being introduced by the government.
+Rowley issued an official response to the point of order, stating that Rees-Mogg's comments were irrelevant to the government's motives for introducing the change.